 Prior to Beloved, Sara's experiences as a community organizer, birth doula, and hospital chaplain inspired her to found ImmerseNYC, a pluralistic, feminist, grassroots-energized community mikveh project.
 Sara has published poetry and essays on motherhood, Jewish innovation, and healing in various Jewish books and publications.
-Born and raised in Brooklyn, she was ordained as a rabbi from the Hebrew Union College-Jewish Institute of Religion in New York in 2013, and also serves as the program director for HUC's Tisch/Star Leadership Fellowship.
+Born and raised in Brooklyn, she was ordained as a rabbi from the Hebrew Union College-Jewish Institute of Religion in New York in 2013, and also served as the program director for HUC's Tisch/Star Leadership Fellowship.

 Isaac's journey towards starting Beloved with Sara began when he realized he wanted more from life than his career in progressive politics.
 As a child of an interfaith family, it wasn't always easy to find a spiritual or religious home.
 In many ways, he's still seeking, though he has put down roots at Beloved.

 Professionally, Isaac is a faith-rooted social change organizer, leadership coach, strategist, and writer committed to bringing the transformational power of spirituality and faith to bear on the biggest challenges facing our society.
 He is currently the Director of Voice, Creativity, and Culture at the Nathan Cummings Foundation in NYC.